On Kindness: Sarah Starrs

 Enter Sarah Starrs.
 (Even her name sounds magical).
 I found her through another blogger I'd been following - that's the beauty of the blogging world: you make connections to amazing people you would likely never know without the network.
 Lucky for me, Sarah, life coach extraordinaire, was holding a handful of free sessions for the public.

 Though I'm usually anxious when meeting new people, Sarah's friendly spirit and upbeat suggestions put me at ease.
 Our Skype session fell into an easy chatter about what I wanted my life to look like: what did I hope for in six months?
 What was I looking to make better?
 What would my next steps be to make my dreams a reality?
-Sarah gave insightful suggestions to ponder over.
-I remember thinking it a genius idea to set up a morning routine I could get excited about so I would stop pushing the snooze button 5 times.
-"Make your coffee the night before, pick out a great outfit, and plan your breakfast.
+Sarah gave insightful suggestions to ponder over: "make your coffee the night before, pick out a great outfit, and plan your breakfast.
 When the alarm rings, get out of bed and shut the bedroom door on your way to the bathroom," Sarah offered.
 And I'll tell you - I don't hit snooze nearly as much anymore.

 Below, I ask Sarah a series of questions I had been wondering about since our meeting.